ScoutmasterBucky/ScoutmasterBucky/site/scout-ranks/05Star/index.md

 6. With your parent or guardian, complete the exercises in the pamphlet [How to Protect Your Children from Child Abuse: A Parent’s Guide](https://filestore.scouting.org/filestore/pdf/100-015(18).pdf) and earn the Cyber Chip award for your grade.
 *If your family does not have internet access at home AND you do not have ready internet access at school or another public place or via a mobile device, the Cyber Chip portion of this requirement may be waived by your Scoutmaster in consultation with your parent or guardian.*
 7. While a First Class Scout, participate in a Scoutmaster conference.
-8. Successfully complete your board of review for the Star rank. *If the board of review does not approve the Scout’s advancement, the decision may be appealed in accordance with [Guide to Advancement](https://filestore.scouting.org/filestore/pdf/33088.pdf) topic 8.0.4.0.*
+8. Successfully complete your board of review for the Star rank. *If the board of review does not approve the Scout’s advancement, the decision may be appealed in accordance with [Guide to Advancement topic 8.0.4.0.](https://www.scouting.org/resources/guide-to-advancement/boards-of-review/#8040) .*

 {{/requirements}}